 What do you think marketing, copy writing, and event planning all have in common?
 Well, as you can tell, all of these practices involve communication.
 Many branches of communication, you will find, fall under the same umbrella.
 In an online communications degree program, you could take a broad view of the field.
 Meaning, you would study it on a whole.
 Or, you could concentrate on a niche area.
 For example, you could focus on digital strategy.
 Or, you could focus on PR.
 Either way, you will likely do a lot of writing on this path.
 And, you could do a good amount of speaking, too.
 Also, you could find yourself doing research.
 Regardless, your mission will be the same.
 You will be charged to come up with different ways that you can reach diverse audiences.

 Undergraduate Communications Programs

-Look for undergraduate communications programs like:
+What should you look for?
+You can look for undergraduate communications programs like:

 - Associate of Arts (A.A.) in Communication Studies